spiwokv/Fourier-Transform-Understanding-by-R/2D_DFT/README.md

 [<< back](../README.md)

-# Discrete Fouriere transform in 2D
+# Discrete Fourier transform in 2D

 Before we start with Fourier transform let me introduce the R function `outer`.
 This function takes two vectors and a function as arguments and creates a matrix.
-Let us ilustrate on this example:
+Let us illustrate on this example:

 ```R
 x<-1:3